PTSD symptoms

 When to seek medical support

 If you are experiencing persistent PTSD symptoms that affect your daily life, relationships, or wellbeing, seeking professional support is important.
 Early intervention with appropriate care can significantly improve outcomes and quality of life.
+For mental health crisis support, call Lifeline on 13 11 14 (24/7).
+For medical emergencies, call 000 immediately or visit your nearest emergency department.

 Book a consultation